 2. Learning from career and labour market information

-Every pupil, and their parents, should have access to good quality information about future study options and labour market opportunities.
-They will need the support of an informed adviser to make best use of available information.
+All pupils, parents and carers, teachers and staff who support pupils should have access to good-quality, up-to-date information about future pathways, study options and labour market opportunities.
+Young people with special educational needs and disabilities (SEND) and their parents and carers may require different or additional information.
+All pupils will need the support of an informed adviser to make the best use of available information.

 There are currently hundreds of professional profiles across I’m a Scientist, I’m an Engineer, and other activities.
 Profiles contain Labour Market Information and Career Pathway links.
 School careers advisors and parents can access these profiles.